Skip to main content

 Add robot and driver launch files

 You can specify different launch files for simulation vs. hardware environments, which are controlled by the hardware.simulated option in config/config.yaml.
-Take a look at the picknik_ur_base_config's config file, the robot driver configurations of lab_sim are inherited from this config.

 The robot_driver_persist_launch_file and simulated_robot_driver_persist_launch_file are intended to launch robot drivers (and other processes) that are expected to stay active the entire time MoveIt Pro is running.